Horace Fisher (*1 Frank) Ford

 Pre War

+Horace was the eldest son of George Robert Fitzroy and his first wife Charlotte Diana Ford of 2, Cavendish Mansions, Langham St. Portland Place, London.
+He was a native of Hitchin born on the 14th December 1889.
+He was educated privately at the Roan School, Greenwich and St. Francis Xavier's College, Bruges.
 He went to Canada in 1906 and settled in Moose Jaw.
 By 1912 he was the sporting editor of the ‘Moose Jaw Morning News’ and was responsible for the initiation of clean sport in Western Canada.
 He was influential in the Y.M.C.A. in Moose Jaw and was good at athletics.

 Wartime Service

-After the outbreak of war he enlisted in the 27th Light Horse under his friend Col. Tuxford and later transferred with him to the 5th Battalion of the Canadian Infantry with the Regimental Number 12982.
+According to his De Rivigny entry after the outbreak of war he enlisted in the 27th Light Horse under his friend Col. Tuxford and later transferred with him to the 5th Battalion of the Canadian Infantry with the Regimental Number 12982.
 The Battalion was known as the Western Cavalry and left for Europe with the first Canadian contingent in October 1914.
 They went to the Western Front on the 7th January 1915.
 At the time of his death the 5th Battalion was part of the 2nd Brigade in the 1st Canadian Division.

 The 5th Battalion was in the area of La Quinque Rue south for about 1 1/2 miles to Givenchy north of La Bassee Canal and engaged in fierce fighting against a strongly fortified position known as Bexhill.

-The Winipeg Telegram said "’Red’ Ford was a character of the great west and in days to come would be remembered as a first-class sporting editor, a lighter and a hero.
+The Winipeg Telegram said "’Red’ Ford was a character of the great west and in days to come would be remembered as a first-class sporting editor, a lighter and a hero.”

 He was buried in Plot 4, Row H, Grave 34 of the Guards Cemetery in Cuinchy in France.
 Cuinchy is approximately 3 miles east of Bethune.
 A private inscription on the headstone reads "Thy Will be done".